 You may view the entire General Plan document or the land use and parks and trails maps by clicking on the links below.
 Hard copies and CD-ROMs are available for viewing or purchase at Town Hall.
 The book can also be viewed at the Queen Creek Library.

 - General Plan 2008 (please allow time for downloading, this is a large book)

 - General Plan Land Use Map (updated March 2016)

 The General Plan Amendment Process

 The General Plan Amendment process allows property owners to apply for Major Amendments to the Town's existing General Plan each year.
-Applications are typically accepted once a year in June (PLEASE NOTE THAT FOR 2018 A REVISED SCHEDULE IS BEING UTILIZED).
+Applications are typically accepted once a year in June (PLEASE NOTE THAT FOR 2018 A TENTATIVE REVISED SCHEDULE IS BEING UTILIZED).
 The criteria for amending the General Plan are established by Ordinance.

 After a series of public meetings, the proposed amendments are presented at Public Hearings before the Planning & Zoning Commission and the Town Council.
 By law, the Town Council votes to approve or deny the Major General Plan Amendments.
 A super majority vote of 5 Town Council members is required to approve a Major Amendment to the General Plan.
 Please visit the Town Calendar to see upcoming meeting dates.

 Click Here for the Tentative 2018 Major General Plan Amendment Schedule.